Hal Broda

 Harold Albert Broda (July 27, 1905 – February 13, 1989) was an American football player.
-He played at the end position in the National Football League for the 1927 Cleveland Bulldogs.
+He played at the end position in the National Football League (NFL) for the 1927 Cleveland Bulldogs.
 He also played college football at Brown University, where he was selected by the Associated Press as a second-team player, and by Central Press Association and New York Sun as a first-team selection, on the 1926 College Football All-America Team.